andrewbaxter/inarybay/readme.md

 1. Flexibility, supporting all the craziness people do with binary format specs

+   The API is simple and flexible by chaining reversible processing steps.

    I'm not sure if it's possible to bound all things formats can do.
 This won't support everything from the get-go, but it's supposed to be structured in such a way that individual new features don't require major rewrites.

 2. Unambiguity - specifications are unambiguous, so binary representations with the same spec never change in future versions due to underspecification